 But wait!
 The diabetes ‘experts’ insist that T2D was a chronic and progressive disease!
 How can this lady, with her 27 year history of T2D, suddenly reverse her disease and become non-diabetic?
 How can this possibly happen?

 The answer is fasting

 The answer is quite simple.
-The statement that T2D is chronic and progressive is just a lie.
+The statement that T2D is chronic and progressive is wrong.
 The ‘experts’ were being economical with the truth.
-Spinning a yarn.
-Pulling a ‘Bill Clinton’.
-But any lie, repeated often enough with enough authority, gains the semblance of truth.

 Bariatrics or fasting?